tidalcycles/tidal-doc/docs/reference/sampling.md

 ---

-This page will present you all the functions that can be used to slice, cut, reverse or explode your audio samples, incoming signals or oscillators.
+This page will present you all the functions that can be used to slice, cut, reverse or explode your samples.
 Each function will be presented following the same model:
 * **Type signature**: how the function is declared on the **Haskell** side.
 * **Description**: verbal description of the function.
 * **Examples**: a small list of examples that you can copy/paste in your editor.

-## Audio sampling
 ### chop

 ```haskell